brittni-and-the-polar-bear/genart-explorer/README.md

 Copyright (C) 2024 brittni and the polar bear LLC.

-An exploration and testing project for the sketch context of the [@batpb/genart](https://www.npmjs.com/package/@batpb/genart) library.
+An exploration and testing project for the [@batpb/genart](https://www.npmjs.com/package/@batpb/genart) library.